Hi! I write about TV and other things (but mostly TV). Here are recent pieces (and conversations) I’d love you to check out!

 - The culture of CBS, and entertainment-industry cultures in general, need massive, revolutionary overhauls.
 Abuses of power for the most part are still ignored, enabled and whitewashed.
 This is a reported Vulture story, with some analysis of those issues, on Brad Kern, Leslie Moonves, CBS and the changes the past year have not brought about.

 - Speaking of change, I really enjoyed this event!
 It was the Chicago International Film Festival screening and panel discussion of the documentary “This Changes Everything,” an examination of decades of sexism and the systematic exclusion of women in Hollywood.
 Fun stuff, right?
 But honestly, this film (which features Taraji P. Henson, Meryl Streep, Shonda Rhimes, Jessica Chastain and so many other amazing women) is brisk, lively and interesting, and I’m not just saying that because I’m in it (toward the end, they interview me about my reporting on this topic).
 “This Changes Everything” premiered at TIFF, had a well-regarded run on the festival circuit and got a theatrical release earlier this year.
-The film arrives on Starz Dec.
+The film arrived on Starz Dec.
 16.

 - Fuuuuuuuuck nooooooooooo.